 2. Are They Committed To The School?

 According to the National Centre for Education Statistics, 1 in 4 university/college students will either change to a different school after their first year or drop-out altogether.
 Also, if there is a chance that your son or daughter might not finish school, do you really want to purchase a rental property for them?
-This will leave you with a lot of risk, especially having to be a landlord.
+This will leave you with a lot of risks, especially having to be a landlord.

 3. Do You Even Want To Be a Landlord?

 Even with the best of tenants, being a landlord comes with its own set of challenges.
 Add on the fact that your tenants will all be students, perhaps your own children, experiencing their first taste of living without their parents.
 The biggest opportunity here is that owning a rental property in a university/college town almost guarantees a lifetime supply of renters.